 If you prefer to keep your feet dry (but definitely not your boots), our absolute favourite hike is the West Coast Trail on Vancouver Island – A 75km trail that has garnered an international reputation as one of the world’s top hikes.
 While not an easy hike by any means (think carrying a full pack, muddy boots, climbing ladders, balancing on boulders and log bridges, and crossing streams), the West Coast Trail will have you walk along sandy beaches and ocean shelf, past, intriguing caves and scenic waterfalls, and through a lush rainforest filled with giant trees.
 Days are spent spotting wildlife such as whales, black bears, eagles, otters, sea lions, and possibly even the elusive wolf.
 Nights are spent on remote beaches, being lulled to sleep by the sound of crashing waves.
 Did the full pack part leave you spooked?
 Don’t worry – we carry most of the group gear and include a mid-hike food drop to lighten your load.

 Travel back in time

-All the way up north, extending across the borders of Alaska and Yukon, lies an old trail made famous by gold-hungry stampeders on their way to the Klondike Goldfields.
+All the way up north, extending across Alaska and Yukon's borders, lies an old trail made famous by gold-hungry stampeders on their way to the Klondike Goldfields.
 Hundreds of men and women used the Chilkoot Trail in the late 1900s but today, a strict permit system allows only a small number of trekkers on the historic trail.

 Evidence of the golden days remains in the form of abandoned trail-side gear, but the real attraction here is the stunning natural beauty of the remote and rugged region together with a long-standing spirit of adventure.
 Although the trip starts and ends in Yukon, a good portion of the hike is actually through northern British Columbia.
 Now you know!